 We, at the Chicago Commission on Animal Control, urge all animal owners to take the necessary precautionary steps in the case of floods, fires, blizzards, terrorism.
-Devastating natural and man-made disaters can ravage our lives.
-No one is exempt from the possiblity of being affected personally.
+Devastating natural and man-made disasters can ravage our lives.
+No one is exempt from the possibity of being affected personally.
 You need to prepare for yourself and for your animals in case of disaster.

 The American Veterinary Medical Association (AVMA) has developed this booklet to help you avoid having to leave your animals stranded in the event of a disaster or an evacuation.
 Click here to download the booklet.